rjar2020/post-delivery/README.md

 - Docker Desktop or any Docker compatible app/manager
 - Go Tools

+## CI
+If the build/test of your PR fails you wont be able to merge your changes.

 ## Testing
 From your CI or the console use for executing the developer tests: